eclipse-vertx/vert.x/core_manual_groovy.md

 With `getNow` there is no return value.

+#### Handling exceptions

+You can set an exception handler on the `HttpClient` class and it will receive all exceptions for the client unless a specific exception handler has been set on a specific `HttpClientRequest` object.

 #### Writing to the request body

 Writing to the client request body has a very similar API to writing to the server response body.